 When you’re experiencing an ear infection, you may not necessarily see a change in color in or outside your ears.

 Symptoms of a Sinus Infection

-You also may experience nasal congestion, facial pain, and an overall sense of pressure in your face and forehead.
+You also may experience nasal congestion (a stuffy nose), facial pain, and an overall sense of pressure in your face and forehead.
 In some cases, you may even experience pain in your upper teeth.

 How to Treat an Ear Infection